magudelo/DataAssimilationToolboxMatlab/README.md

 object-oriented programming approach, the toolbox not only provides the required generic behaviour, but also maintains a structured framework that can be easily extended with new algorithms and classes.
-Furthermore, the interface of the toolbox is intuitively straightforward since it resembles the ones of official Matlab toolboxes.
+Furthermore, the interface of the toolbox is intuitively straightforward since it resembles the ones of official Matlab toolboxes.<br>
 The toolbox currently contains data assimilation techniques that range from the regular Kalman filter up to particles filters.
 More specifically the data assimilation toolbox is equipped with the following techniques: the Kalman Filter (KF), the